danmbrown/city-of-whispers/Playbooks/Clamor.md

 ## Recuperation
 - You may always clear 1 Heat when you lay low for a day.
 Ask the Magistrate what you missed.
 - When you come upon an interesting mystery in the city, clear one Heat.
+- When you share an intimate moment with someone and you can observe the beauty of the city without studying it, clear 1 Heat.